Urinary incontinence: Behavioral therapy, physical therapy and exercise

-Physical therapy and exercise

 Physical therapy can be effective for women in reducing urinary incontinence.
 Pelvic floor physical therapists work with patients to identify and treat underlying pelvic muscle dysfunction that can cease urinary incontinence.
 They may recommend exercises to strengthen the muscles, electrostimulation, or biofeedback treatments.
 Exercising the muscles of the pelvis such as with Kegel exercises are a first line treatment for women with stress incontinence.
 Efforts to increase the time between urination, known as bladder training, is recommended in those with urge incontinence.
 Both these may be used in those with mixed incontinence.

+Physical therapy, both by itself and in combination with anticholinergic drugs, was found to be more successful in reducing urinary incontinence in women than anticholinergics by themselves.

 Small vaginal cones of increasing weight may be used to help with exercise.
 They seem to be better than no active treatment in women with stress urinary incontinence, and have similar effects to training of pelvic floor muscles or electrostimulation.

 Biofeedback uses measuring devices to help the patient become aware of his or her body's functioning.
 By using electronic devices or diaries to track when the bladder and urethral muscles contract, the patient can gain control over these muscles.
 Biofeedback can be used with pelvic muscle exercises and electrical stimulation to relieve stress and urge incontinence.
+The evidence supporting the role for biofeedback devices in treating urinary incontinence is mixed.
+There is some very weak evidence that electrical stimulation that is low in frequency may be helpful in combination with other standard treatments for women with overactive bladder condition, however, the evidence supporting a role for biofeedback combined with pelvic floor muscle training is very weak and likely indicates that biofeedback-assistance is not helpful when included with conservative treatments for overactive bladder.